 A quick visual comparison: what drivers actually can and can’t read.

-• No Preflight Testing Before It Goes Live
+• No Pre-Flight Testing Before the Outdoor Ad Goes Live

-Most billboards go from design to print or live on digital without a final clarity check.
+Most billboards go from design to production without a final clarity check.
 Agencies skip this because of deadlines.
-Small businesses skip it because they do not have a simple way to test the ad.
+Small businesses skip it because they do not have a simple way to test their OOH ad (maybe they do not even know anything exists).

 • text that is hard to read